ChilliCream/hotchocolate-docs/docs/schema-union-type.md

 }
 ```

-In order to make this more convenient and infer if an object type belongs to a union type set we backed in support for marker interfaces.
+In order to make this more convenient and infer if an object type belongs to a union type set we baked in support for marker interfaces.

 ```csharp
 public interface IFooBarBaz { }